Opera Singer

 Can ANYone who has a good voice sing opera, or are there specific techniques and abilities required that make it challenging for some people who otherwise have a good voice?

-Asked by TrezChic almost 11 years ago
+Asked by TrezChic over 11 years ago

 Hello!
 I'm so sorry I missed your question until now.
 Anyone can learn the technique of classical singing with a good teacher and commitment to learning.
 Your voice is the most important element of the success you'll have as an opera singer, but training in technique, musicianship, language skills, expression of the drama or comedy of the music, excellent listening skills and communication with the audience are all vital to the operatic singer.